gulien/orbit/README.md

     {{ end }}
 ```

-Orbit will automatically detect the shell you're using (using to the `SHELL` environment variable on POSIX system
+Orbit will automatically detect the shell you're using (with to the `SHELL` environment variable on POSIX system
 and `COMSPEC` on Windows).

 Running the task `script` from the previous example will in fact executes `cmd.exe /c .\my_script.bat` on